moiseevigor/moiseevigor.github.io/_appendices/2026-08-17-forbidden-directions-D1-connections-holonomy.md

 direction.** So wherever the curvature is nonzero the distribution is bracket-generating (Chow's condition holds, Appendix D2) and the geometry is genuinely sub-Riemannian; wherever it vanishes, you must go to higher brackets, and the geometry degenerates (Martinet and beyond).
-Every quantitative result in the series — the law, the null jump, the caustic gradient — is a consequence of this one identity.
+Every quantitative result in the series — the law, the null jump, the caustic gradient — is downstream of this one identity (a genealogy, not a claim that the identity does the work by itself).

 ## Gauge freedom, and what survives it